mirko-k/amazon-pay-api-sdk-ruby/README.md

 ### Prerequisites

-- Ruby installed on your system.
+- Ruby (version 2.7.0 or later) installed on your system.
 - `amazon-pay-api-sdk-ruby` gem installed or this source code has been imported in your project.
 - Your `publicKeyId` & `privateKey.pem` file available.